Testing & Troubleshooting

 Testing Environments

-There are two ways to test purchases in iOS: using Local StoreKit Testing (Xcode builds only) or Sandbox Testing (Xcode or TestFlight builds).
+There are three ways to test purchases in iOS:

 You can read more about differences and limitations between Sandbox and StoreKit Testing in this documentation.